About biking tours in Bangkok

 7. Boat ride back

-To finish the tour, we went on another boat ride, passing by the Big Buddha temple of Wat Paknam Bhasi Charoen in another lesser-visited area of Bangkok.
+To finish the Bangkok cycling tour, we went on another boat ride, passing by the Big Buddha temple of Wat Paknam Bhasi Charoen in another lesser-visited area of Bangkok.

 The canals soon ended, and the boat entered the big Chao Phraya River.
-And after that, we cruised upstream for another 10 minutes while observing the interesting riverside on each side.
+After that, we cruised upstream for another 10 minutes while observing the interesting riverside on each side.

 Are Co Van Kessel’s biking tours in Bangkok worth it?

-The tour exceeded our expectations, the guides were fun and taught us more about Thai culture and traditions.
-And we got an excellent exercise while admiring the beauty of Bangkok.
+The Bangkok biking tour exceeded our expectations.
+The guides were fun and taught us more about Thai culture and traditions.
+We also got excellent exercise while admiring the beauty of Bangkok.

 Co Van Kessel’s Sustainability efforts

-The best thing about Co Van Kessel is their social responsibility and sustainability efforts.
-From their early beginnings, they strive to give back and support the local communities their tours pass through.
+The best thing about Co Van Kessel biking tours is their social responsibility and sustainability efforts.
+From their early beginnings, they have strived to give back and support the local communities they pass through on their tours.

 For example, the lunch on our tour was organized in a local family restaurant, the water provided during the tour was bought at local stores instead of big chains, and similar.
 We often forget how big of an effect such “small” things have on the people and economy around us.